rapid7/recog/README.md

   </fingerprint>
 ```

-There is special handling for temporary `name` attributes starting with `_tmp.` such
+There is special handling for temporary attributes that have a name starting with
-that they can be used for interpolation but are not emitted in the output.
-This is
+`_tmp.`.
+These attributes can be used for interpolation but are not emitted in the
-useful when a particular product name is inconsistent in various banners, vendor
+output.
+This is useful when a particular product name is inconsistent in various
-marketing, or with NIST values when trying to generated CPEs.
-In these cases the useful
+banners, vendor marketing, or with NIST values when trying to generated CPEs.
+In
-parts of the banner can be extracted and a new value crafted without cluttering the
+these cases the useful parts of the banner can be extracted and a new value
-data emitted by a match.
+crafted without cluttering the data emitted by a match.

 ```xml
 <fingerprint pattern="^foo baz switchThing-(\d{4})$">